What are Webhooks? #

 Webhook URLs #

-Having dragged any Webhook Method or Tool into the Builder, its URL can be viewed by clicking its Step Setup button:
+Having dragged any Webhook Method or Tool into the Builder, you can view its URL by clicking its Step Setup button:

 Note: “Webhook” Methods Connector Methods can be configured so that Cyclr automatically subscribes them into the external system, if that system’s API supports it.